Force Sensor

 The Brain Ultimate MEP Module for M100 TMS System.
 In this picture a MEP module is a while box with electrode leads coming out of it and attaching across the thumb muscles of an out stretched hand.

-Directly record EMG signals with your Brain Ultimate M-100 TMS system to correctly identify the motor evoke potential (MEP) threshold when calibrating the TMS pulse magnitude with individual participants.
+Directly measure EMG signals with your Brain Ultimate M-100 TMS system to quickly and easily identify the motor evoke potential (MEP) threshold when calibrating the TMS pulse magnitude for individual participants.

 Brain Ultimate Dual-channel EMG MEP Module